fbpx

 Although the Thomas Recipe might seem like a welcome solution for opiate withdrawal, there are many issues and risks to consider before committing.

-- Getting all the ingredients for the Thomas Recipe can be difficult because it includes prescription medication.
-Many people struggle to get a valid prescription and may resort to getting these drugs illegally through friends or buying them online, which is very dangerous.
+• Getting all the ingredients for the Thomas Recipe can be difficult because it includes prescription medication.
+Many people find it hard to get a valid prescription.
+They may turn to friends or buy drugs online, which is very risky.

 When compared with medical detox, The Thomas Recipe is less reliable, much riskier, and is more likely to result in relapse.